hamishwillee/content/files/en-us/web/api/element/sethtml/index.md

     - `sanitizer`
       - : A {{domxref("Sanitizer")}} or {{domxref("SanitizerConfig")}} object which defines what elements of the input will be allowed or removed, or the string `"default"` for the default configuration.
-        Note that generally a `"Sanitizer` is expected than the to be more efficient than a `SanitizerConfig` if the configuration is to reused.
+        Note that generally a `"Sanitizer` is expected to be more efficient than a `SanitizerConfig` if the configuration is to reused.
-        If not specified, the default sanitizer is used.
+        If not specified, the default sanitizer configuration is used.

 ### Return value